spontoreau/MemoryDbSet/README.md

 # InMemoryDbSet

-A convention in memory DbSet implementation for EF6
+A convention in memory EntityFramework6 IDbSet implementation for your UT.
+The convention autoincrement Id property if entity have one.

 ## Licence